 Notes

 - Weighing ingredients is highly recommended.
-Too much flour or cocoa powder could product a dryer cookie.
+Too much flour or cocoa powder could produce a drier cookie.

-- Beat the eggs and sugar for at least at least 5 minutes.
+- Beat the eggs and sugar for at least 5 minutes.
 This helps create a crinkle top.
 Depending on your mixer, you may need to beat it longer.

 - Do not chill the dough.
 Once the dough is mixed, immediately bake.
 This will help produce the shiny crinkly tops.